AndreyAkinshin/aakinshin.net/hugo/content/en/papers/amrhein2017.md

 ---
-title: "The earth is flat (p>0.05): significance thresholds and the crisis of unreplicable research"
+title: "The Earth is Flat (p>0.05): Significance Thresholds and the Crisis of Unreplicable Research"
+year: 2017
+doi: 10.7717/peerj.3544
+urls:
+- "https://peerj.com/articles/3544"
 authors:
 - Valentin Amrhein
 - Fränzi Korner-Nievergelt
 - Tobias Roth
-year: 2017
-doi: 10.7717/peerj.3544
-urls:
-- "https://peerj.com/articles/3544"
 tags:
 - Mathematics
 - Statistics
+hasNotes: false
 ---

+## Reference

-<i>Valentin Amrhein, Fränzi Korner-Nievergelt, Tobias Roth</i> <span title="The widespread use of ‘statistical significance’ as a license for making a claim of a scientific finding leads to considerable distortion of the scientific process (according to the American Statistical Association).
-We review why degrading">“The earth is flat (p\textgreater0.05): significance thresholds and the crisis of unreplicable research”</span> (2017) // PeerJ.
+> <i>Valentin Amrhein, Fränzi Korner-Nievergelt, Tobias Roth</i> “The earth is flat (p\textgreater0.05): significance thresholds and the crisis of unreplicable research” (2017) // PeerJ.
 Vol.&nbsp;5.
 Pp.&nbsp;e3544.
 DOI:&nbsp;<a href='https://doi.org/10.7717/peerj.3544'>10.7717/peerj.3544</a>

 ## Abstract

-The widespread use of ‘statistical significance’ as a license for making a claim of a scientific finding leads to considerable distortion of the scientific process (according to the American Statistical Association).
+> The widespread use of ‘statistical significance’ as a license for making a claim of a scientific finding leads to considerable distortion of the scientific process (according to the American Statistical Association).
 We review why degrading

 ## Bib